Nat-thapas/ILF-16/README.md

 ## Communication
 The ILF-16 and ILF-GFX communicate with each other via 2 lanes of 240 Mbps Spacewire link (totaling 480 Mbps).
 The communication does not use the full Spacewire protocol but only the physical layer of it, since the ILF-GFX is connected on a dedicated port and will be the only device to connect to that port, any higher layer of the protocol is unnecessary.
+The data link have no redundancy, no error checking, no synchronization.
+As such the link will break with only a single bit of error on either lane.
+In case of an error, the ILF-GFX will not display the expected output, there are 2 ways to fix this.
+1. Temporarily stall the ILF-16 outside of any draw loop by holding push button 3, then clear the buffer of the ILF-GFX by pressing button 1, then resume the ILF-16.
+2. Reset both the ILF-16 and the ILF-GFX

+## Buttons
+The ILF-GFX have 1 button function.
+Button 1, when pressed, will clear the receive buffer of the Spacewire receiver.

+## Startup Sequence
+The recommended start sequence for ILF-16 attached to an ILF-GFX is to first reset the ILF-GFX board when the ILF-16 have powered up (but not started) then start the ILF-GFX by pressing button 2, then start the ILF-16 by pressing button 2.

 ## Output
 The ILF-GFX have 2 bits per color output.
 External DAC must be connected to this.
 The sync output can be used directly if the monitor supports 3.3v sync signals.